elsp9882/elsp9882.github.io/_pages/about.md

 ## Academic Interests

 Within the field of economics, I'm interested in macroeconomics.
 Specifically, I'm interested in monetary economics, international finance, and macro-finance.
-I've been conducting research on monetary policy matters for the last few years, and I've recently begun to delve into the fiscal theory of the price level, a theory that one of my professors once told me "seems insane," but which interests me as a potential explanatory mechanism for historical cyclical patterns that might prove superior to more mainstream approaches.
+I've been conducting research on monetary policy matters for the last few years, and I've recently begun to delve into the fiscal theory of the price level, which interests me as a potential explanatory mechanism for historical cyclical patterns that might prove superior to more mainstream approaches.

 Although economics is my main academic interest, it wasn't my first love as a discipline; that would be philosophy.
 I'm particularly enamored with philosophy of religion.
 I wrote an honors thesis as an undergraduate at CU Boulder, where I defended a particular formulation of Divine Command Theory.
 I still read philosophy, and in addition to philosophy of religion, I enjoy reading about epistemology, existentialism, and political philosophy.
 Some of my favorite philosophers are Thomas Aquinas, Michael Huemer (one of my college professors), Søren Kierkegaard, and Alvin Plantinga.